Also hat Gott die Welt geliebt, BWV 68: History and words

 In his second year in Leipzig, Bach composed chorale cantatas between the first Sunday after Trinity and Palm Sunday, but for Easter returned to cantatas on more varied texts, possibly because he lost his librettist.
 Nine of his cantatas for the period between Easter and Pentecost are based on texts by Christiana Mariana von Ziegler, including this cantata.
 Bach had possibly commissioned the texts in 1724 with his first cantata cycle in mind, but he did not set music to them until 1725.
-He later inserted most of them in his third cantata cycle, but kept this one and Auf Christi Himmelfahrt allein, BWV 128, composed for Ascension, in his second cycle, possibly because they both begin with a chorale fantasia.
+He later inserted most of them in his third cantata cycle, but kept this one and Auf Christi Himmelfahrt allein, BWV 128, composed for the Feast of the Ascension, in his second cycle, possibly because they both begin with a chorale fantasia.
 The poet opened the cantata in an unusual way with the first stanza from Salomo Liscow's hymn (1675).
 It is close to the beginning of the Gospel: "For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life".
 In the final movement, she quoted verse 18 from the Gospel, set by Bach as an unusual choral movement.

-Bach first performed the cantata on 21 May 1725.
+Bach led the Thomanerchor in the first performance of the cantata on 21 May 1725.

-Structure and instrumentation

-The cantata in five movements is scored for two soloists, soprano and bass, a four-part choir, horn, cornett, three trombones, two oboes, taille (tenor oboe), two violins, viola, violoncello piccolo and basso continuo.